Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 	consentAnswer=accepted&jwt_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL215aXNzdWVyLmNvbSIsImV4cCI6MTQxMTQ3MzQ3OCwiaWF0IjoxNDExNDczN	Dc4LCJqdGkiOiJpZDEyMzQ1NiIsInR5cCI6IkpXVCJ9.CLjy_BDRIcYyWOQWZ3nJXWAEGpGLNSzgB5qjkrtZKJA

 Now we are back in the access token request and we know the identity of the user and we have a consent answer.
-Here we decide what claims are to be issued to the client based on the identity claims and some ruleset.
+Here we decide what claims are to be issued to the client based on the identity claims and a ruleset.

 With a set of claims we create a signed JWT containing the identity of the user and additional claims to be used when authorizing API calls.